russhustle/leetpattern/docs/md/2708_maximum_strength_of_a_group.md

 ## 2708.
-Maximum Strength Of A Group
+Maximum Strength of a Group